reactjapan/code-of-conduct/README.md

 We expect participants to follow these rules at conference venues and conference-related social events.

 This Conde of Conduct is based on [confcodeofconduct.com](https://confcodeofconduct.com/).

+"Conference Code of Conduct" by [confcodeofconduct.com](https://confcodeofconduct.com/) used under [CC BY](https://creativecommons.org/licenses/by/3.0/) / Modified from original.